bravo-t/ToyTran/README.md

 `.option method=euler`: Specifies the method used to perform numerical integration.
 Valid methods are `euler` (backward Euler), `gear2` (Gear2 or BDF2) and `trap` (tapezoidal method).

-`.plot V(NodeName) I(DeviceName)`: Generate a simple ASCII plot in terminal for easier debugging.
-Under developing.
+`.plot tran [width=xx height=xx] V(NodeName) I(DeviceName)`: Generate a simple ASCII plot in terminal for easier debugging.
+If `width` and `height` directives are not given, the tool will use current terminal size for plot width and height.

 `.measure tran variable_name trig V(node)/I(device)=trigger_value TD=xx targ V(node)/I(device)=target_value`: Measure the event time between trigger value happend and target value happend.